 Sociological study of the process and factors producing deviant behavior and the societal reaction against deviance.
 Emphasis on theoretical perspectives and empirical research addressing the definition of and reaction to deviant behavior.
+Cross-listed with CRJ-4435.

 SOC-4510: Law and Society - 3 hours